 Early learning and childcare provision is non-denominational.
-This means that all centres are open to children and parents of all religions and beliefs.
+This means that all Early Learning and Childcare Centres are open to children and parents of all religions and beliefs.
 Placement in the centre does not guarantee a place in the primary school.